-A juvenile committed to a juvenile training school may be provisionally released on parole by a decision of the Regional Parole Board.
+A juvenile committed to a juvenile training school may be released on parole by a decision of the Regional Parole Board.
 The parole procedure is as same as for adults.
-(See page 46).
-However, the requirements for parole for juvenile-training-school residents differ from those for adult offenders: (i) the juvenile has reached the highest stage of treatment, and release on parole is appropriate for his or her improvement and rehabilitation; or (ii) release on parole is necessary for his or her improvement and rehabilitation
+(See page 43).
+However, the requirements for parole for juvenile-training-school residents differ from those for adult offenders: (i) the juvenile has reached the highest stage of treatment, and release on parole is appropriate for his or her reformation and rehabilitation; or (ii) release on parole is necessary for his or her reformation.